What’s in a name?

 Biggs’ burgers were held in the highest regard!
 In those days, when almost all meat was bought at Smithfield Market – and burgers on the market were all frozen!! – Biggs decided to produce their own fresh burgers.

 Using only minced beef and no preservative to make their patties, Biggs burgers were the best.

-The 1970’s gave way to the rise of the American-type beefburger beginning with the opening of the Great American Disaster followed soon after by the Hard Rock Café in 1971 with Biggs being the first to serve both.
+The 1970’s gave way to the rise of the American-type beefburger beginning with the opening of the Great American Disaster served by Biggs’ of course!.

 Pykes and Biggs held factories across the country including Canterbury – which is still in operation today as our EC approved poultry facility.